 What is Nenthead Mines?

-Nenthead Mines is an important historic place at Nenthead, near Alston, in Cumbria, UK.
-This remote valley is covered by remains from the lead and zinc mining industry of the North Pennines, including mine entrances, dumps and old buildings.
-The site includes a geology Site of Special Scientific Importance and is notable for rare lichens and plants growing on the metal-rich mine dumps.
-Most of the valley is a National Ancient Monument.
+Nenthead Mines is a historic place at Nenthead, near Alston, in Cumbria, UK.
+This remote valley is covered by remains from the lead and zinc mining industry of the North Pennines, including mine entrances, watercourses, dressing-floors and buildings.
+The site is famous for its geology and is notable for rare lichens and plants growing on the metal-rich mine dumps.
+Most of the valley is a Scheduled Ancient Monument.

-The conserved buildings on the site include a small museum and interpretation display and there is a network of paths and trackways.
+Nenthead Mines Conservation Society is a volunteer charity which owns and cares for the site.
 Carrs Mine is an old lead and zinc mine which is open to visitors on special days.
 The NMCS volunteer team provide guided trips into the mine.

 When can I visit?

 Come and see us at Nenthead!
-Look at our Carrs Mine Trips and Open Days Page for the dates of our Mine trips and site Open Days.
+Click on our Carrs Mine Trips and Open Days Page for the dates of our Mine trips and site Open Days.
 You can go underground on one of our Open Days.
 The site is open to visitors all year excepting that the buildings and mine are only open on our Open Days.

 How do I contact Nenthead Mines?

-Visit us at Nenthead Smelting Mill, Nenthead, Alston, Cumbria, CA9 3PN (on Open Days)
+- Visit us at Nenthead Smelting Mill, Nenthead, Alston, Cumbria, CA9 3PD (on Open Days)